AyoubHabra/lamp-lemp_stacks/README.md

-## Purpose : Test and deploy lamp stacks on servers with console access only
+## Purpose :  Deploy and test lemp stacks on servers with console access only